-Eligibility and entry date All regular full-time and part-time non-exempt employees who normally work at least 30 hours per week.
-Coverage begins 30 days after the hire date or a status change.
-Group Long Term Disability, H Basic Term Life, Supplemental Dependent Life, Supplemental Term Life, Basic Accidental Death and Dismemberment Plan Provider or Program The Hartford Administrator Contact P.O.
-Box 2999 Hartford, CT 06104-2999 Information 1-888-301-5615 Funding Medium Fully-Insured Claims Fiduciary The Hartford Eligibility and entry date For Long Term Disability: All regular full-time and part-time employees who normally work at least 30 hours per week.
+sability, Basic Term Life, Supplemental Dependent Life, ife, Basic Accidental Death and Dismemberment Plan Provider or Program The Hartford Administrator Contact P.O.
+Box 2999 Hartford, CT 06104-2999 Information 1-888-301-5615 Funding Medium Fully-Insured Claims Fiduciary The Hartford Eligibility and entry For Long Term Disability: All regular full-time and part-time date employees who normally work at least 30 hours per week.
 Coverage begins 30 days after the hire date or status change.
 All faculty regular faculty working at least 50% of a normal full-time faculty course load are eligible.
-For Life, Supplemental Dependent Life, Supplemental Term Life, Basic Accidental Death and Dismemberment Plan: and Dismemberment I fan.
-Eligibility and entry date All regular full-time and part-time employees who Engloting and entry date normally work at least 20 hours per week.
+For Life, Supplemental Dependent Life, Supplemental Term Life, Basic Accidental Death and Dismemberment Plan: All regular full-time and part-time employees who normally work at least 20 hours per week.
 Coverage begins 30 days after the hire date or a status change.
-After hire, changes to supplemental employee or dependent life can only be made during the ennuel open dependent life can only be made during the annual open enrollment period.
+After hire, changes to supplemental employee or dependent life can only be made during the annual open enrollment period.